Paying Rewards to Marine Pollution Whistleblowers under APPS is Essential to Enforcement

 On Tuesday, April 16, a webinar on The Role of Private Citizens and NGOs in Enforcing Maritime Laws was jointly presented by the National Whistleblower Center (NWC) and International Network for Environmental Compliance and Enforcement.

 The webinar featured experts from INTERPOL, INECE, the US Coast Guard, and leading whistleblower lawyer Stephen M. Kohn.
-The panel discussed the importance of whistleblowers in enforcing global ocean pollution laws.
+The panel discussed the importance of marine pollution whistleblowers in enforcing global ocean pollution laws.
 The possibility of collecting a reward using the Act to Prevent Pollution from Ships (APPS) is a strong incentive for whistleblowers to come forward with information and has proved advantageous to marine conservation.
 However, many whistleblowers fear retaliation and exposing their identity.

 Joseph Poux, Deputy Chief, Environmental Crimes Section of Department of Justice, Chair, INTERPOL Pollution Crime Working Group, stated that since the APPS program began, it has “Paid an average $180,000 per whistleblower report.”
 The panel members all agreed that paying large dollar rewards to crew members for taking the risk to report APPS violations, increases the quality and quantity of tips.